Tecnologer/SoundOfCode/README.md

 ### Books

-1. "The Computer Music Tutorial" by Curtis Roads: This is a comprehensive resource that covers a wide range of topics in computer music, including sound synthesis.
+1. ["The Computer Music Tutorial"][1] by Curtis Roads: This is a comprehensive resource that covers a wide range of topics in computer music, including sound synthesis.
-2. "Designing Sound" by Andy Farnell: This book provides a practical guide to creating sound effects using pure data, and it covers many principles of sound synthesis.
+2. ["Designing Sound"][2] by Andy Farnell: This book provides a practical guide to creating sound effects using pure data, and it covers many principles of sound synthesis.
-3. "Musimathics: The Mathematical Foundations of Music, Volume 1" by Gareth Loy: This book provides a deep dive into the mathematics behind music and sound, including the physics of sound waves and the principles of harmony and scales.
+3. ["Musimathics: The Mathematical Foundations of Music, Volume 1"][3] by Gareth Loy: This book provides a deep dive into the mathematics behind music and sound, including the physics of sound waves and the principles of harmony and scales.

 ### Online Resources